Guidelines For Authors

 PERMISSIONS

-Authors are required to provide EMG with a signed copy of The Electronic Media Review “Permission to Publish” form at the time of initial submission.
+Authors are required to provide EMG with a signed copy of the Electronic Media Review “Permission to Publish” form at the time of initial submission.
 It is the responsibility of authors to seek and obtain permission to publish from other rights holders (owners of objects described or illustrated, photographers, illustrators, or copyright holders other than the author) and to provide appropriate credits and payment of any applicable fees.

 COPYRIGHT

-Authors, not EMG or AIC, own the copyright on the material they publish in The Electronic Media Review.
+Authors, not EMG or AIC, own the copyright on the material they publish in the Electronic Media Review.
 Authors are free to publish their own material verbatim or in revised form elsewhere.
-Future publishers who wish to publish all or parts of material published in The Electronic Media Review must seek permission from the authors, not from EMG, or AIC.
+Future publishers who wish to publish all or parts of material published in the Electronic Media Review must seek permission from the authors, not from EMG, or AIC.

-The deadline for submissions is July 31, during the year of presentation at the Annual Meeting.
-Authors must inform the Managing Editor of their decision for submittal format by June 15th.
+The deadline for submissions is in the Fall, during the year of presentation at the Annual Meeting.
+Publication is targeted for completion in the Spring of the following year.